jarviscanada/jarvis_data_eng_aishwarya/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/core_java)]:

   - Twitter App: Designed Twitter App that allows to post, show and delete tweets.
 Implemented using MVC design pattern and spring framework.
-Coded using twitter API, Http Client libraries and JSON serialization/deserialization.
-Tested with JUnit and Mockito..
+Coded using Twitter API, Http Client libraries and JSON serialization/deserialization.
+Tested with JUnit and Mockito.
   - JDBC App: Developed JDBC App that establishes a connection between java application and RDBMS for SQL execution.
 Its implementation included DAO and Repository design pattern.
   - Grep App: Programmed Grep App that searches and outputs a text pattern in a given directory recursively.
 Coded using regex, Java I/O, lambda and stream APIs.

-**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/springboot)]: Implemented an online stock trading application using REST API, capable of executing market orders, creating traders, their accounts and quotes using tickers.
+**SpringBoot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/springboot)]: Implemented an online stock trading application using REST API, capable of executing market orders, creating traders, their accounts and quotes using tickers.
 A microservice implementation using SpringBoot.
 PostgreSQL used for data storage.
 Coded using Datasource, jdbcTemplate, IEX cloud, docker and tested with JUnit and Mockito.

 **Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/hadoop)]: Implementation for processing Big Data using big data platforms - Apache Hadoop.
 Provisioned a Hadoop Cluster using GCP and evaluated core Hadoop components such as MapReduce, HDFC and YARN and solved a business problem using Apache Hive and Zeppelin Notebook.
 In Hive Project, dealt with parsing issues, Hive partitions, Columnar File Optimization, executed queries for Highest GDP Growth and sorting operations.

 **Spark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/spark)]: Not started

-**Cloud/DevOps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/cloud_devops)]: Implemented AWS cloud services such as load balancer, EC2, RDS, Auto-Scaling for the deployment of the trading app for facilitating scalability, elasticity, and high availability.
+**Cloud/DevOps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_aishwarya/tree/master/cloud_devops)]: Implemented AWS clouds services such as load balancer, EC2, RDS, Auto-Scaling for the deployment of the trading app for facilitating scalability, elasticity, and high availability.
 Created DEV and PROD environments and a CI/CD pipeline using Jenkins and Elastic BeanStalk.

 ## Highlighted Projects